 The city’s airport is shut today after carriers from Southwest Airlines Co.
-(LUV), New Orleans’s busiest, to United Continental Holdings Inc. (UAL), the world’s largest, rushed planes and people out of harm’s way.
+(LUV:US), New Orleans’s busiest, to United Continental Holdings Inc. (UAL:US), the world’s largest, rushed planes and people out of harm’s way.

 “There’s an extra sensitivity about what went down during Katrina,” said Keith Gerr, a spokesman for data tracker FlightStats.com.
 “You’ve got airports and airlines that maybe in the past they’ve waited until the last second to cancel flights, but they’re being very proactive this time.”

 Isaac’s approach also roiled train shipments because New Orleans is a junction between western carriers such as Warren Buffett’s Burlington Northern Santa Fe and eastern railroads CSX Corp.
 (CSX:US) and Norfolk Southern Corp.
 Commercial traffic on the Mississippi River, the traditional boundary for the eastern and western lines, has been essentially halted, the U.S. Coast Guard said.

 The storm is threatening to go ashore as a hurricane, according to the National Hurricane Center.
 A landfall tomorrow would be seven years to the day after the onslaught of Katrina, whose storm surge burst levees, flooding parts of the city.

 Cancellations for today at Louis Armstrong New Orleans International Airport totaled 287, according to the tally from data tracker FlightAware.com.
 Those accounted for the bulk of the 435 U.S. trips scrubbed as of 8:51 a.m.
 New York time, FlightAware said.